 Common Wildlife Problems

-Information on what to do if you've found an animal that appears sick, injured or orphaned.
+Information on what to do if you have found an animal that appears sick, injured or orphaned.

-Provides information to individuals interested in becoming Wildlife Rehabilitators in Connecticut.
+How to Become a Wildlife Rehabilitator -- Provides information to individuals interested in becoming volunteer Wildlife Rehabilitators in Connecticut.

 Nuisance Wildlife Information and Suggestions

 Each year, the Wildlife Division receives several thousand calls for assistance from residents who have problems with wild animals.
 These conflicts typically include wild animals damaging crops, livestock, or property; wild animals posing a threat to human safety; diseased wild animals; and wild animals taking up residence in areas where they are unwanted.
 Information and suggestions for resolving problems are available for the following species (PDF versions of the information sheets are available where indicated):

 VIDEO -- Preventing Wildlife Conflicts with Electric Fencing: Electric fencing is the most effective way to protect crops and livestock from wildlife, including black bears.